how to keep your pet out of your garden

 If you’re a proud owner of a mischievous pup who sees your garden as their personal playground, you’re not alone.
 We understand the frustration of finding your carefully tended plants trampled or your beautiful flower beds dug up.

 Fortunately, with some training and patience, you can teach your furry friend to respect the boundaries of your garden.
-Here are three effective training tips to help keep dogs out of your garden:
+Here are some effective training tips to help keep dogs out of your garden:

 Establish Boundaries: Clearly define the boundaries of your garden using physical barriers or visual markers.
 Teach your dog to associate these boundaries with a verbal command or a specific gesture.